flowx-ai/docs-flowx/docs/platform-setup-guides/audit-setup-guide/audit-setup-guide.md

 * `SPRING_ELASTICSEARCH_REST_USERNAME` - the username to use for basic authentication when connecting to Elasticsearch

-* `SPRING_ELASTICSEARCH_REST_PASSWORD` - he password to use for basic authentication when connecting to Elasticsearch
+* `SPRING_ELASTICSEARCH_REST_PASSWORD` - the password to use for basic authentication when connecting to Elasticsearch

 * `SPRING_ELASTICSEARCH_INDEX_SETTINGS_DATASTREAM` (used if ES is used across all dev environments) - the index settings for the datastreams that will be created in Elasticsearch

-### Logging
+### Configuring logging

-The following environment variables could be set in order to control log levels:
+To control the log levels, set the following environment variables:

 * `LOGGING_LEVEL_ROOT` - the log level for the root spring boot microservice logs